rurban/ctl/docs/index.md

 glouw/ctl does not treat errors at all.
 There cannot be any.

 Support not only GNU make, but also BSD make and MSVC nmake.

-Tested also against the libc++ from llvm, not just the GNU libstdc++ v3.

 Tested also on macOS (default apple clang++ with libc++), FreeBSD (default clang with libc++), and Windows MSVC (default CL 19).